Salmon with Polenta

 - In a large heavy saucepan, bring water and remaining salt to a boil.
 Reduce heat to a gentle boil; slowly whisk in cornmeal.
 Cook and stir with a wooden spoon for 15-20 minutes or until polenta is thickened and pulls away cleanly from the sides of the pan.

 - Place flour in a large shallow bowl; coat salmon on both sides.
 In a large skillet, brown salmon in remaining oil.
-Transfer salmon to tomato mixture; cook, uncovered, for 3-5 minutes or until fish flakes easily with a fork.
+Transfer salmon to tomato mixture; cook, uncovered, until fish just begins to flake with a fork, 3-5 minutes.
 Serve salmon and sauce with polenta.
-Yield: 6 servings.

 Very tasty.
 I made half the amount of Polenta and only two salmon pieces, because there are only two of us.
 The sauce didn't make all that much, maybe it wasn't supposed to, but for 6 people, I sure would have wanted more sauce.
 Maybe I had a cup leftover, if that much.
 So that is why I only gave it four stars.